Charles Schwab (NYSE:SCHW) Shares Down 1.1%

-A number of equities analysts have recently commented on the stock.
-Keefe, Bruyette & Woods downgraded shares of Charles Schwab from an “outperform” rating to a “market perform” rating and reduced their price objective for the stock from $75.00 to $70.00 in a report on Thursday, January 18th.
-The Goldman Sachs Group reaffirmed a “neutral” rating and set a $71.00 price objective (up from $70.00) on shares of Charles Schwab in a report on Wednesday, January 3rd.
-StockNews.com raised shares of Charles Schwab from a “sell” rating to a “hold” rating in a report on Friday, March 15th.
-JMP Securities reaffirmed a “market outperform” rating and set a $77.00 price objective on shares of Charles Schwab in a report on Thursday, January 18th.
-Finally, Citigroup downgraded shares of Charles Schwab from a “buy” rating to a “neutral” rating and cut their price target for the company from $75.00 to $70.00 in a report on Wednesday, January 10th.
-Two analysts have rated the stock with a sell rating, six have given a hold rating and seven have given a buy rating to the company’s stock.
-According to data from MarketBeat.com, Charles Schwab currently has an average rating of “Hold” and a consensus target price of $71.12.
+A number of equities research analysts have commented on the company.
+Morgan Stanley raised their price target on Charles Schwab from $65.00 to $71.00 and gave the company an “equal weight” rating in a report on Tuesday.
+The Goldman Sachs Group reissued a “neutral” rating and set a $71.00 price target (up from $70.00) on shares of Charles Schwab in a report on Wednesday, January 3rd.
+Keefe, Bruyette & Woods cut Charles Schwab from an “outperform” rating to a “market perform” rating and decreased their price target for the company from $75.00 to $70.00 in a report on Thursday, January 18th.
+TD Cowen raised Charles Schwab from a “market perform” rating to an “outperform” rating and set a $87.00 price target on the stock in a report on Friday, March 22nd.
+Finally, StockNews.com raised Charles Schwab from a “sell” rating to a “hold” rating in a report on Friday, March 15th.
+Two research analysts have rated the stock with a sell rating, six have issued a hold rating and seven have given a buy rating to the company’s stock.
+According to data from MarketBeat.com, the company currently has an average rating of “Hold” and a consensus price target of $72.06.

-Charles Schwab (NYSE:SCHW – Get Free Report) last posted its quarterly earnings data on Wednesday, January 17th.
-The financial services provider reported $0.68 earnings per share for the quarter, beating the consensus estimate of $0.64 by $0.04.
-Charles Schwab had a net margin of 26.90% and a return on equity of 21.33%.
-The firm had revenue of $4.46 billion during the quarter, compared to analysts’ expectations of $4.49 billion.
-During the same quarter last year, the company posted $1.07 EPS.
-The company’s quarterly revenue was down 18.9% compared to the same quarter last year.
-On average, sell-side analysts expect that The Charles Schwab Co. will post 3.36 EPS for the current fiscal year.
+Charles Schwab (NYSE:SCHW – Get Free Report) last released its quarterly earnings results on Wednesday, January 17th.
+The financial services provider reported $0.68 EPS for the quarter, topping the consensus estimate of $0.64 by $0.04.
+Charles Schwab had a return on equity of 21.33% and a net margin of 26.90%.
+The company had revenue of $4.46 billion during the quarter, compared to analyst estimates of $4.49 billion.
+During the same quarter last year, the business posted $1.07 earnings per share.
+The firm’s revenue was down 18.9% on a year-over-year basis.
+As a group, research analysts forecast that The Charles Schwab Co. will post 3.36 EPS for the current fiscal year.

 Charles Schwab Dividend Announcement

-The firm also recently declared a quarterly dividend, which was paid on Friday, February 23rd.
-Stockholders of record on Friday, February 9th were given a dividend of $0.25 per share.
-This represents a $1.00 annualized dividend and a dividend yield of 1.39%.
+The firm also recently announced a quarterly dividend, which was paid on Friday, February 23rd.
+Shareholders of record on Friday, February 9th were given a dividend of $0.25 per share.
 The ex-dividend date was Thursday, February 8th.
-Charles Schwab’s dividend payout ratio is 39.37%.
+This represents a $1.00 annualized dividend and a dividend yield of 1.41%.
+Charles Schwab’s dividend payout ratio (DPR) is presently 39.37%.

-In other news, Director Carolyn Schwab-Pomerantz sold 9,000 shares of Charles Schwab stock in a transaction that occurred on Wednesday, February 28th.
-The shares were sold at an average price of $65.29, for a total transaction of $587,610.00.
-Following the completion of the sale, the director now owns 585,057 shares in the company, valued at approximately $38,198,371.53.
-The sale was disclosed in a filing with the SEC, which can be accessed through this link.
-In related news, CFO Peter B. Crawford sold 4,000 shares of the business’s stock in a transaction that occurred on Monday, January 22nd.
-The shares were sold at an average price of $64.49, for a total transaction of $257,960.00.
-Following the completion of the transaction, the chief financial officer now owns 37,611 shares in the company, valued at $2,425,533.39.
-The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-Also, Director Carolyn Schwab-Pomerantz sold 9,000 shares of the business’s stock in a transaction that occurred on Wednesday, February 28th.
-The shares were sold at an average price of $65.29, for a total transaction of $587,610.00.
-Following the transaction, the director now owns 585,057 shares of the company’s stock, valued at approximately $38,198,371.53.
+In other Charles Schwab news, Chairman Charles R. Schwab sold 16,390 shares of the business’s stock in a transaction that occurred on Wednesday, January 24th.
+The stock was sold at an average price of $63.94, for a total transaction of $1,047,976.60.
+Following the completion of the transaction, the chairman now owns 61,331,688 shares in the company, valued at $3,921,548,130.72.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+In related news, Director Carolyn Schwab-Pomerantz sold 9,000 shares of the business’s stock in a transaction that occurred on Wednesday, February 28th.
+The stock was sold at an average price of $65.29, for a total value of $587,610.00.
+Following the completion of the sale, the director now owns 585,057 shares in the company, valued at $38,198,371.53.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, Chairman Charles R. Schwab sold 16,390 shares of the business’s stock in a transaction that occurred on Wednesday, January 24th.
+The shares were sold at an average price of $63.94, for a total value of $1,047,976.60.
+Following the completion of the sale, the chairman now owns 61,331,688 shares of the company’s stock, valued at approximately $3,921,548,130.72.
 The disclosure for this sale can be found here.
-Insiders sold a total of 216,584 shares of company stock worth $14,200,769 in the last quarter.
-6.60% of the stock is owned by company insiders.
+Insiders sold 216,584 shares of company stock worth $14,200,769 over the last 90 days.
+Company insiders own 6.60% of the company’s stock.

 About Charles Schwab